JonathanMcCaffrey/IGP-Fan-Reference/IGP/wwwroot/content/notes/settings/hotkeys.md

 ## Modify the Input.ini file

-Your now going to want to modify the file with your own hotkey setup.
+You are now going to want to modify the file with your own hotkey setup.

 To do this, replace any of the Key=`VALUE` mapped to the desired actions with any value from the list below.